Chengyui/Chengyui.github.io/_pages/about.md

 Hello, I'm Cheng Jinguo.
-I graduated from Jiexiu No. 1 High School in Shanxi Province in 2019 and will graduate from the [School of Computer Science](https://cs.scu.edu.cn/) at Sichuan University in 2024, with a Bachelor's degree in Computer Science and Technology.
-I have
+I graduated from Jiexiu No. 1 High School in Shanxi Province in 2019 and graduated from the [School of Computer Science](https://cs.scu.edu.cn/) at Sichuan University in 2023, with a Bachelor's degree in Computer Science and Technology.

-received postgraduate recommendation without examination to  [National Key Laboratory of Fundamental Science on Synthetic Vision](https://vs.scu.edu.cn/) at Sichuan University, where I am mentored by Professor [Yuankai Wu](https://kaimaoge.github.io/).
+In 2023, I have received postgraduate recommendation without examination to  [National Key Laboratory of Fundamental Science on Synthetic Vision](https://vs.scu.edu.cn/) at Sichuan University, where I am mentored by Professor [Yuankai Wu](https://kaimaoge.github.io/).

-My research interests span various areas, including Spatiotemporal data analysis, Foundation Model for data mining, and Multi-modal Large language model.
+My research interests span various areas, including spatiotemporal data analysis, foundation model for data mining, and multi-modal large language model.

 You can find my CV here: [Cheng jinguo](../assets/MyCV.pdf).